rueedlinger/hive-udf/README.md

 This projects provides to main functions
 +distance - which calculates the distance between to strings based on selected algorithm (e.g Levenstein, Jaro Winkler, NGramDistance, etc.).
-+spell - based on a text based dictionary.
++suggestion - based on a text based dictionary.